Grand Prairie Pedestrian Accident Lawyer

 In many personal injury cases, the defendant may claim that the injured claimant contributed to the accident.
 The State of Texas follows the modified comparative negligence rule.
 If the injured claimant is found to be less than 51 percent at fault for an accident, they may still be eligible to recover compensation.
 Their total compensation award will be reduced by their percentage of liability for the accident.
 If the injured claimant is more than 51 percent at fault, then they may be ineligible to recover compensation for damages from the other party.

-A Grand Prairie pedestrian accident attorney might discuss the rights and duties of pedestrians with individual plaintiffs.
+A pedestrian injury attorney in Grand Prairie might discuss the rights and duties of pedestrians with individual plaintiffs.

 Grand Prairie Pedestrian Rights